-Since Edmonton is best known as 'Canada's Festival City', you might want to coincide your visit with one of the many festivals held throughout the year including Fringe Festival, the Folk Festival and K-Days.
+Since Edmonton is best known as 'Canada's Festival City', you might want to coincide your visit with one of the many festivals held throughout the year including Fringe Theatre Festival, the Folk Music Festival and the Carinval, K-Days (2020, July 17th - 26th).

 The Canadian currency is the Canadian Dollar (CAD).
 Gratuities are seldom included on the bill in Canadian restaurants.
 It is customary to tip approximately 15-20% on the total bill before tax, less for poor service, more for truly exceptional service.

 The plugs in Canada are type B (the same as the US).
 The standard voltage is 110-120 V, and the standard frequency is 60Hz.
-Canada is a very safe country to visit, and there’s hardly any violent crime committed.
+Edmonton is safe city to walk around.

-Edmonton is the best during the late spring (May) and summer (June - August), when the weather is warm and being outside without wearing several layers is doable.
-Also, the days are longer because the sun doesn’t set until 10 p.m. starting in June, which means more time to explore.
+Edmonton weather is the best during the late Spring (May) and Summer (June - August), when it's warm and the days are longer because the sun doesn’t set until 10 p.m, which means more time to explore.

 Winter lasts from November through March, with the majority of snowfall occurring between December and February, with much shorter days.
 Winter can be pretty harsh and you can expect snow and temperatures dropping to -30, so if you don't enjoy the cold, it's unlikely going to be the best time to go.